-A research study conducted by Filigree Consulting in July 2012 found that only 3% of organizations have developed an optimized Corporate Collaborative environment.
+A research study conducted by Filigree Consulting in July 2012 found that only 3% of organizations have developed an optimized corporate collaborative environment.
 Equally surprising is that 72% of organizations have either “Non-Integrated” or “Unsupported” environments.
+Putting thought into your environment’s design and strategy is key to maximizing efficiency.

 The benefits of an optimized Corporate Collaborative Ecosystem (CCE) for the 3% are significant.
 These organizations are seeing: